Antique appraisals will require that the appraiser authenticates an antique item and at the same time puts a value on it.

 which in turn depends on the supply and demand situation for these.
 An

-item's condition is another factor.
+item's condition and quality is another factor.
 Professional appraisers of antique

-ceramics are more likely to be up-to-date with such information and able
+ceramics are more likely to be up-to-date with such information, and may be able

 records and databases of past sales, auctions, etc.

 appraiser.
-Only an appraiser specialized on Asian ceramics or better
+Only an appraiser specialized on Chinese ceramics will do!

 To find an appropriate appraiser in your field you can check with organizations like the professional appraisers association or society of appraisers in your area.

-You can also try to get an informal verbal appraisal from an antique dealer at events like an antiques roadshow, antiques fair, or major auction houses.
-(See also free antique appraisals), but this is not the way to go with potentially valuable Chinese ceramics.
+You can also try to get an informal verbal opinion from an antique dealer at events like an antiques roadshow, antiques fair, or major auction houses, (see also free antique appraisals), but this is not the way to go with potentially valuable Chinese ceramics.